edpop/smart-editing-tools/README.md

 * **Multi-editing** ![](tools/multi_editing.png =25x)

- Holding down "Ctrl" key, select all needed features.
+ Holding down "Ctrl" key, select all needed features in several layers.

  By moving accessory rectangle, move all selected geometries to new place.